tonyweb13/easyui/readme.md

 # EasyUI

-EasyUI is a collection of user-interface components based on jQuery, Angular, Vue and React. easyui provides essential functionality for building modern, interactive, javascript applications. using easyui you don't need to write many javascript code, you usually define user-interface by writing some HTML markups. complete framework for HTML5 web page. easyui saves your time and scales while developing your products. easyui is very easy but powerful.
+EasyUI is a collection of user-interface components based on jQuery, Angular, Vue and React.

+EasyUI provides essential functionality for building modern, interactive, javascript applications.

+Using easyui you don't need to write many javascript code, you usually define user-interface by writing some HTML markups.

+Complete framework for HTML5 web page.

+EasyUI saves your time and scales while developing your products.

+EasyUI is very easy but powerful.

 Current Version: 1.5